OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-text-img.md

 ### Config
-This is the content inside of the `sh-text-img.ts`.
+This is the content inside of the `sh-text-img.ts` & `status.ts`.
 It list properties where styles can be applied:

 ```ts
 import status from './status';